-Two-Factor Authentication (2FA) & Why You Need It
+Two-Factor Authentication (2FA) and Why You Need It

 Imagine this: You’ve used the same password for years.
 Then, an email says someone logged into your bank account from another country.

 Passwords alone aren’t enough.
-Hackers steal them via phishing, leaks, or brute forcing attacks.
+Hackers steal them via phishing, leaks, or brute force attacks.
 Two-Factor Authentication (2FA) adds a second layer to stop them.

 How Does 2FA Work?